mcosovic/JuliaGrid.jl/docs/src/index.md

 * Users define the specific type of required analysis.
 * Finally, they solve the generated power system model.

-JuliaGrid supports importing power system data from Matpower and PSSE case files.
-It also provides functions for building power systems and supports saving data in HDF5 format to enhance loading speed.
+JuliaGrid offers comprehensive support for importing power system data from both Matpower and PSSE case files.
+In addition to data import, it provides tools for constructing detailed models of power systems and associated measurements.
+To accelerate future data access, it also enables saving processed data in the efficient HDF5 format.

 ---